-Many times Scouts become active again after dropping from other units because of other interests, moving within the community, or relocating to another part of the country.
+At times, Scouts become active again after dropping from Scouting because of other interests, moving within the community, or relocating to another part of the country.
 Youth who were members of a "dropped" unit also may become active again.
 The proper term for such a Scout is "separated-reregistered."

 Upon re-registration, the youth should assume the last attained rank verified by documentation from the council service center.
-His previous verifiable service time in that rank applies toward qualification for the next rank and should commence with his reregistration and with guidelines set down by his new unit leader.
+The scout's previous verifiable service time in that rank applies toward qualification for the next rank and should commence with the scout's re-registration and with guidelines set by the scout's new unit leader.